Back to School

 Mental health issues can affect anyone regardless of their age, gender or ethnicity.
 Learn about mental health issues such as depression, anxiety, eating disorders, and what to do if you or someone you know needs help.

-Making sure that your child gets enough physical activity is an important part of their growth and development.
+Physical activity is an important part of your child’s growth and development.
 Learn how much exercise children require each day and get tips on how to stay active.

 For more physical activity information or advice you can also call 8-1-1 to speak with a qualified exercise professional or Email Physical Activity Services.